 Long-lived assets of the Organization are reviewed annually as to whether carrying value has become impaired.
 Management considers assets to be impaired if the carrying value exceeds the future projected cash flows from related operations.
-There were no indicators of asset impairment during the year ended June 30, 2024.
+At December 31, 2024, management expects these to be fully recoverable.